Jundallah (Iran): 2007 Zahedan Bombing

-On February 14, 2007, a car bomb and gunfire directed at a bus killed 18 members of the Islamic Revolutionary Guard Corps.
+On 14 February 2007, a car bomb and gunfire directed at a bus killed 18 members of the Islamic Revolutionary Guard Corps.
 Guards commander Qasem Rezaei said, "This blind terrorist operation led to the martyrdom of 18 citizens of Zahedan" and attributed the attack to "insurgents and elements of insecurity."
 Jundallah claimed responsibility for the attack on 15 February.

 Iranian security forces also arrested five suspects, two of whom were carrying camcorders and grenades when they were arrested, while the police killed the main "agent" of the attack.
 Among the arrestees was Said Qanbarzehi, a Balochi, who was hanged in Zahedan prison on 27 May 2007.
 He had been sentenced to death at the age of 17 along with six other Balochi men—Javad Naroui, Masoud Nosratzehi, Houshang Shahnavazi, Yahya Sohrabzehi, Ali Reza Brahoui and Abdalbek Kahrazehi (also known as Abdalmalek)—in March 2007, despite the absolute international prohibition on the execution of child offenders.
-Two days later on Friday, Feb 16 2007, Jundallah bombed a girls school in city of Zahedan and the leader of the group took responsibility for it on the official TV of MEK.
+Two days later on Friday, 16 February 2007, Jundallah bombed a girls school in city of Zahedan and the leader of the group took responsibility.

 Mass abduction

-Jundallah militants kidnapped 21 Iranian truck drivers near Chabahar on August 19, 2007 and brought them to Pakistan.
+Jundallah militants kidnapped 21 Iranian truck drivers near Chabahar on 19 August 2007 and brought them to Pakistan.
 Pakistani forces later freed all of them.

 Police abduction

 In June 2008, 16 police officers in Saravan were abducted and brought into Pakistan.
 Jundullah claimed responsibility and subsequently demanded the release of 200 militants from the Iranian government.
-Some sources claim that one of the hostages was released in September, 2008, while others assert that all 16 were killed by Jundullah in December.
+Some sources claim that one of the hostages was released in September 2008, while others assert that all 16 were killed by Jundullah in December.

 Saravan Bombing

-In a rare suicide bombing in Iran, a car bomb was driven into a security building in Saravan, on December 29, 2008.
+In a rare suicide bombing in Iran, a car bomb was driven into a security building in Saravan, on 29 December 2008.
 The explosion killed four Iranians.

 Saravan Ambush

-On January 25, 2009, 12 members of the Revolutionary Guards were ambushed and killed by Jundallah near Saravan.
+On 25 January 2009, 12 members of the Revolutionary Guards were ambushed and killed by Jundallah near Saravan.